 - Nefazodone has been linked to liver failure in some people — don't take it if you already have liver problems.

 - Trazodone has been associated with rare cases of priapism — a persistent, usually painful erection not associated with sexual arousal.
 In rare cases, trazodone has been linked to heart rhythm problems (cardiac arrhythmias), so if you have heart disease, ask your doctor whether this medication is safe for you.

 - Vilazodone and vortioxetine may increase the risk of bleeding, especially in people taking other medications that increase the risk of bleeding.

 For antidepressants that cause sleepiness, be careful about doing activities that require you to be alert, such as driving a car, until you know how the medication will affect you.

 Other issues to discuss with your doctor before you take an atypical antidepressant include:

 - Serotonin syndrome.
-Rarely, an atypical antidepressant can cause dangerously high levels of serotonin.
-This is known as serotonin syndrome.
-It most often occurs when two medications that raise serotonin are combined.
+Rarely, an antidepressant can cause high levels of serotonin to accumulate in your body.
+Serotonin syndrome most often occurs when two medications that raise the level of serotonin are combined.
 These include other antidepressants, certain pain or headache medications, and the herbal supplement St. John's wort.
-Signs and symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and rapid heart rate.
-Seek immediate medical attention if you have any of these signs or symptoms.

 Most antidepressants are generally safe, but the FDA requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.